sabrimansor/just4money/README.md

-# just4money
+# Support Me!
-This repo is to allow you to donate to me (: You're welcome!
+Providing an avenue for people to give donations to motivate me (: